taiwo2/Book-store/README.md

 # Bookstore App

 - This is React Bookstore app which was built fully using React and JSX.
-In this app, you can manage bookstore assets in a very easily and fast.
+In this app, you can manage bookstore assets very easily and fast.

 ## Live Demo